 Emory School of Nursing is playing a crucial role in this decade-long national effort

 Emory School of Nursing (NHWSN) is a founding partner in a decade-long initiative dedicated to improving maternal-infant health in Ethiopia.
-Now an NGO (non-governmental organization) headquartered in the capital city of Addis Ababa, Emory University Ethiopia is bringing together partners and stakeholders (families, communities, government orgs, health facilities, and others) from across Ethiopia and around the globe.
+Headquartered in the capital city of Addis Ababa, Emory University Ethiopia is bringing together partners and stakeholders (families, communities, government orgs, health facilities, and others) from across Ethiopia and around the globe.

 Started in 2010 by Dr. Lynn Sibley, with support from a $5 million Bill and Melinda Gates Foundation grant, the school’s work has consistently involved projects that: